Protect Yourself – Updated April 2026

 Set a budget before you start playing

-Decide exactly how much money you can afford to lose – and stick to that amount.
-View gambling costs as an entertainment expense, just like movies or restaurants.
-When the budget is spent, stop playing.
+Decide exactly how much money you can afford to lose — and stick to it.
+View gambling costs as an entertainment expense, like movies or restaurants.
+When the budget is spent, stop.
 Never count on winning back lost money.

 2